 Choose the IDE you'd like to work with and follow the installation instructions in its website.

 Plugins help the IDE understand the code.
 Webstorm ships with the necessary plugins.
-If you choose to use VS Code, we recommend to install following Plugins for Angular:
+If you choose to use VS Code, we recommend to install the Angular Essentials extension pack

 Please check the Angular CLI docs for the up-to-date prerequisites (NodeJS and NPM versions)!